 A sinus tachycardia refers to a normal increase in heart rate.
-What happens is that your sinoatrial node, or muscle fibers that control your heart rate, start to beat faster than normal.
+What happens is that your sinoatrial node, or specialized tissues in the heart that control your heart rate, makes the heart beat faster than normal.

 This usually happens in response to certain conditions such as being anxious, afraid, doing exercise, or even caused by a fever.
 This type of tachycardia is your body’s normal response to these conditions, and should not be a cause for concern.

 However, there are certain situations wherein a sinus tachycardia might be caused by a more serious problem.
 For example, people with anemia, thyroid problems, and heart damage can experience sinus tachycardia.
 A person who is losing a lot of blood could also experience sinus tachycardia.

 Treatment for this condition usually depends on what’s causing it.
 If you have no underlying problems, and your doctor doesn’t see anything wrong, then it’s likely nothing to worry about.

 Ventricular tachycardia, as the name implies, is caused by problems in the lower chambers of the heart, also known as ventricles.

 What happens in a person with ventricular tachycardia is that the electrical signals in their ventricles become abnormal.
 This causes the ventricles to pump irregularly, which makes them unable to efficiently pump blood throughout the body.

 A person with ventricular tachycardia could have problems with circulation, and their heart might not be able to properly supply blood throughout their body.

 Here are some of the more common causes of ventricular tachycardia: